![]() |

 The recruitment ad circa 1967 asked "Are you

-or current events?
-The American Red Cross Needs
+The American Red Cross Needs Qualified Young

-Qualified Young Women Who Are Willing To Serve One Year Overseas
+Women Who Are Willing To Serve One Year Overseas

 .